HL7/fhir-shorthand/input/pagecontent/reference.md

 * Resource references
 * Canonical references

 FSH represents Resource references using the syntax `Reference({Resource})`.
-FSH will not accept a Resource where a Reference type is required; i.e., `Reference()` is required.
+FSH will not accept a Resource name, id, or canonical URL where a `Reference` type is required.
+In other words, `Reference()` is required.

 Canonical references refer to the standard URL associated with a type of FHIR resource.
-For elements that require a canonical reference, FSH will accept a URL, `Canonical({name})` or `Canonical({id})`, where `name` and `id` refer to items defined in the same FSH project.
+For elements that require a canonical reference, FSH will accept a URL, or an expression in the form `Canonical({name|id})` where `name` and `id` refer to items defined in the same FSH project.
 Implementations are to interpret `Canonical()` as an instruction to construct the canonical URL for the referenced item using the FSH project's canonical URL. `Canonical()` therefore enables a user to change the project’s canonical URL in a single place with no changes to FSH definitions.

 #### Whitespace